Explanations, Causality and Theories - An AML Perspective

 To make AML compliance scientific, we need to follow through with the next three steps of the scientific method.

-• Deduce testable consequences of the hypothesis - Determine the thresholds for models and/or the combination of models that should trigger to create a case of interest
+• Deduce testable consequences of the hypothesis - If the scenarios or models alert, is the focal entity suspicious and worthy of a SAR ?

 • Perform an experiment and collect evidence - Generate cases and get human feedback on the case